 In keeping with the ‘Pride’ theme that’s beautifully colored the streets of San Francisco for the past month, I’m proud to share a similar sense of pride as this week marks 15 years of MSR Communications: an incredible team of professionals, innovative clients, and numerous milestones achieved.

 From MSR’s humble beginnings in my living room, to the renovated house-like commercial space on Union Street that was our second “home” for seven years, to our current creative space in historic Jackson Square and satellite office in Los Angeles, MSR has cultivated a long-standing culture of equality and continuous opportunity for professional growth and business expansion.
+The Satellite media tour that the guys are carrying out these days are famous in the country.

 I delight in the fact that, right from the start in 1999, MSR has always been at the global forefront of technological evolution—and in several cases revolution—representing firsts in interactive entertainment with MetaTV; and online, reverse auction bidding for events and hospitality with EventSource.com.
 We gracefully weathered the rise and fall of the dot-com era thanks to our then predominant focus on pioneering clients in enterprise B2B such as: FaceTime Communications whose technology enabled enterprises to use the “new” phenom of communications—instant messages—for SEC compliance; spend management giant; Ariba, and UK-based virtualization provider Propero whose founders would quickly realize their exit plans when acquired by VMWare once our storytelling began to take effect.
 And, as the prospect of using mobile phones to conduct daily tasks went from concept to reality, MSR was right there to introduce it with the first widely adopted mobile payments solution from Obopay; and mobile voice-to-text Londoner, Spinvox.